iJustinn/Canadian_Grocery_Analysis/README.md

 -   `data/00-simulated_data`: the simulated data used as the preview of actual dataset

 -   `data/01-raw_data`: the raw data used for analysis
+    -   due to the file size, raw data was not uploaded but can be downloaded using the script `scripts/02-download_data.R`

 -   `data/02-analysis_data`: the cleaned data used for fuurther analysis